aws-samples/bedrock-claude-chat/docs/AGENT.md

 To develop your own custom tools for the Agent, follow these guidelines:

 - Create a new class that inherits from the `BaseTool` class.
-Although the interface is compatible with LangChain, this sample implementation provides its own `BaseTool` class, which you should inherit from.
+Although the interface is compatible with LangChain, this sample implementation provides its own `BaseTool` class, which you should inherit from ([source](../backend/app/agents/tools/base.py)).
-  TODO: path to basetool

 - Refer to the sample implementation of a [BMI calculation tool](../examples/agents/tools/bmi.py).
 This example demonstrates how to create a tool that calculates the Body Mass Index (BMI) based on user input.

+  - The name and description declared on the tool are used when LLM considers which tool should be used to respond user's question.
+In other words, they are embedded on prompt when invoke LLM.
+So it's recommended to describe precisely as much as possible.

-- Once you have implemented your custom tool, it's recommended to verify its functionality using test script ([example](../backend/tests/test_agent/test_tools/test_weather.py)).
+- [Optional] Once you have implemented your custom tool, it's recommended to verify its functionality using test script ([example](../examples/agents/tools/test_bmi.py)).
 This script will help you ensure that your tool is working as expected.

 - After completing the development and testing of your custom tool, move the implementation file to the [backend/app/agents/tools/](../backend/app/agents/tools/) directory.
 Then open [backend/app/agents/utils.py](../backend/app/agents/utils.py) and edit `get_available_tools` so that the user can select the tool developed.

+- [Optional] Add clear names and descriptions for the frontend.
+This step is optional, but if you don't do this step, the tool name and description declared in your tool will be used.
+They are for LLM but not for the user, so it's recommended to add a dedicated explanation for better UX.

+  - Edit i18n files.
+Open [en/index.ts](../frontend/src/i18n/en/index.ts) and add your own `name` and `description` on `agent.tools`.
+  - Edit `xx/index.ts` as well.
+Where `xx` represents the country code you wish.
+  - Edit [formatDescription.ts](../frontend/src/features/agent/functions/formatDescription.ts) so that frontend app can refer to it correctly.

 - Run `cdk deploy` to deploy your changes.
 This will make your custom tool available in the custom bot screen.